9 Important Slavic Gods and Goddesses

-However, to really grasp the varied embodiments of Slavic gods and goddesses, we must first look at its foundations and where it all really snowballed in regards to Slavic Mythology.
+To really grasp the varied embodiments of Slavic gods and goddesses, one must first look at its foundations and where it all really snowballed in regard to Slavic Mythology.

 The Slavic Gods